usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-This element echoes HTML [&lt;p> Paragraph](#&lt;p>-Paragraph); like its forebear, it is not limited to indicating complete or discrete (compositional or logical) paragraphs, but can be used for any text set off on its own line.
+This element echoes HTML [&lt;p>](#p-Paragraph); like its forebear, it is not limited to indicating complete or discrete (compositional or logical) paragraphs, but can be used for any text set off on its own line.

 ### &lt;pre> Preformatted text